2025 Premier Volleyball League Reinforced Conference

-The 2025 Premier Volleyball League Reinforced Conference is the 22nd conference of the Premier Volleyball League and the third conference and fourth and final tournament of the 2024–25 season.
+The 2025 Premier Volleyball League Reinforced Conference was the second conference of the 2025–26 Premier Volleyball League season and the third tournament of the season.
 The sixth Reinforced Conference features twelve teams with one foreign guest player allowed on each team.
-The tournament began on October 7, 2025, and will run until November 30, 2025.
+The tournament began on October 7 and will run until November 30, 2025.
 It was held following the Philippines' hosting of the 2025 FIVB Men's Volleyball World Championship.

+This would also go on to be the last conference for the Chery Tiggo Crossovers before disbanding on December 2, 2025.

 Participating teams

 Ahead of this conference, the Chery Tiggo Crossovers were renamed to the Chery Tiggo EV Crossovers.
 On October 8, the Cignal HD Spikers announced it had changed its name to Cignal Super Spikers.